-Your body gives you clues that you are becoming a young adult.
+Your body gives you clues that you are turning into a young adult.
+You’ll notice:

+Hair in new places.
 Hair grows under your arms and on your legs.
-It even grows between your legs.
-This hair may be coarser and curlier than the hair on your head.
+You will also grow hair in your pubic area.
+This hair may be coarser and curlier than other body hair.

-You now sweat (perspire) more under the arms.
+More sweat.
+You may begin to sweat more.
 Wash well each day.
-To help you stay dry and avoid odor, you can use an antiperspirant or deodorant on your underarms.
+To help you stay dry and avoid odor, use an antiperspirant or deodorant in your armpits.

 Becoming a young woman isn't always easy.
-Here are a few feelings that many girls have.
+Many girls have emotional concerns, such as:

 Worrying about your body.
 Body image is how we think and feel about the way we look.
 Body image can be positive, which means you feel comfortable just as you are.
 Or you may feel uncomfortable about your body.
 Body image can be affected by messages from lots of places, such as family, friends, TV, magazines, and movies.
 Talk with a trusted person if you’re struggling with your body image and want to feel better.

 Feeling sad.
 Moods go up and down a lot as you’re going through hormone changes.
 At times you may feel sad or lonely.
 But if you feel sad most of the time, it may be depression.
 This is a common problem that can be treated with counseling, medicine, and other methods.
 If it’s not treated, it may get worse.
 Talk with a trusted adult at school or home if you think you may be depressed.